IBM/cloud-functions-workshops/prereqs/cloud-functions.md

 ```

 {% hint style="success" %}
 🎉 **Congratulations, you've successfully configured the IBM Cloud CLI for Cloud Functions development and executed your first serverless function!
-Let's start using the platform to create our own serverless applications…** 🎉
+Let's start using the platform to create our own serverless applications...**
 {% endhint %}

 ### Using aliases for the Cloud Functions plugin